-In 2022, the events in the SnowDays Play Zone include a snow climbing wall, ice and snowslides, a sledding hill, and a fat bike track.
+Past events in the SnowDays Play Zone included a snow climbing wall, ice and snowslides, a sledding hill, and a fat bike track.
 You can even try out cross country skiing at the Play Zone.
 Rentals (fat tire bikes, helmets, sleds, snow tubes and cross country skis) for use in the Play Zone are available and free.

 Banff’s SnowDays Play Zone is open for the duration of the winter festival (January 18-29 in 2023).
 To enter the Play Zone, head to the corner of Wolf Street & Banff Avenue.
 It’s typically free to enter and enjoy the activities in the Play Zone.
 You can also find snowshoe and fat bike rentals here.

-The SnowDays Play Zone is open weekdays from 4 pm to 8 pm and on weekends from 12pm to 8pm.
+The SnowDays Play Zone is open Wednesday to Friday from 4 pm to 8 pm and on weekends from 12pm to 8pm.

 Skijoring in Banff

 Imagine skiing behind a horse and hitting jumps?
 For just one day during the SnowDays festival, you’ll get to watch these ski stunts up close!
 This event is planned for January 20, 2024 at 11 am and 3pm.